venkivijay/Java-Solutions-TCS-Xplore-Proctored-Assessment/README.md

 ### Support 💙

-Head over to [our website](https://venkivijay.github.io/Java-Solutions-TCS-Xplore-Proctored-Assessment/#/about) to show your support.
+ - Head over to [this page](https://venkivijay.github.io/Java-Solutions-TCS-Xplore-Proctored-Assessment/#/about) to show your support.

 ---